toggl/komposable-architecture/README.md

 The lack of KeyPaths in Kotlin forces us to use functions in order to map from global state to local state.

 ### No Value Types
 There's no way to simply mutate the state in Kotlin like the Composable architecture does in Swift.
-The fix for this is the [`Mutable`](https://github.com/toggl/komposable-architecture/blob/main/komposable-architecture/src/main/java/com/toggl/komposable/architecture/Mutable.kt) class which allows for the state to be mutated without requiring the user to explicitly return the new copy of the state, making the Reducers read a lot more like their iOS counterparts.
+Instead, reduced state is returned from the reducer along with any effects in [`ReduceResult`](https://github.com/toggl/komposable-architecture/blob/main/komposable-architecture/src/main/java/com/toggl/komposable/architecture/ReduceResult.kt).

 ### Subscriptions
 Additionally we decided to extend Point-Free architecture with something called subscriptions.
 This concept is taken from the [Elm Architecture](https://guide.elm-lang.org/architecture/).
 It's basically a way for us to leverage observable capabilities of different APIs, in our case it's mostly for observing data stored in [Room Database](https://developer.android.com/training/data-storage/room).